-(b) methods by which the governing body will ensure that standards of educational instruction are maintained in the schools of the system;

-- (c) the giving of information to the Minister about the system and the schools that are members of the system, in particular - (i) statistical information; - (ii) educational information; and - (iii) financial information; - (d) the means by which disputes and complaints about the provision of education at schools within the system may be dealt with; - (e) the procedure for varying the agreement from time to time; and - (f) any other matter prescribed by the regulations. - (2) A system agreement may include provision by which - (a) the Minister delegates to the governing body of the system the performance of functions under this Part relating to the registration or renewal of registration of schools in the system; and - (b) the governing body of a system is to supply the information described in section 181 on behalf of schools in the system. - (3) The chief executive officer is to keep a register of system agreements and their contents.
+- (1) A system agreement is to include provisions as to - the responsibility of the governing body for the supervision of schools in the system; - (b) methods by which the governing body will ensure that standards of educational instruction are maintained in the schools of the system; - the giving of information to the Minister about the (c) system and the schools that are members of the system, in particular - - (i) statistical information; - (ii) educational information; and - (iii) financial information; - the means by which disputes and complaints about the (d) provision of education at schools within the system may be dealt with; - the procedure for varying the agreement from time to time: and - (f) any other matter prescribed by the regulations. - A system agreement may include provision by which (2) - the Minister delegates to the governing body of the system the performance of functions under this Part relating to the registration or renewal of registration of schools in the system; and - (b) the governing body of a system is to supply the information described in section 181 on behalf of schools in the system. - (3) The chief executive officer is to keep a register of system agreements and their contents.